 The Higher Education Amendments of 1998 defines the formula for calculating the amount of aid a student and school can retain when the student withdraws from all classes.
-Students who withdraw from all classes prior to completing more than 60 percent of an enrollment term will have their eligibility for aid recalculated based on the percent of the term completed.
-The Financial Aid Office encourages students to read the Return of Title IV Funds Policy carefully.
-This policy is available in the Financial Aid Office.
+Students who withdraw from all classes prior to completing more than 60% of a semester will have their eligibility for aid recalculated based on the percent of the term completed.
+The Office of Financial Aid encourages students considering withdrawing to read the Return of Title IV Funds (R2T4) Policy carefully.
+This policy is available by contacting the Office of Financial Aid.